csci430-os/assg01/README.md

 `memory[]` array.
 And likewise for peek, you need to read out a value from your `memory[]` array and return it.

+The `peekAddress()` function again only returns information when it is called, it should not change the state of the class.
+So this function also needs to be a `const` member function.

 Once your memory peeks and pokes are working, you can try out the tests of the `loadProgram()` function.
 This function needs to use your